Thursday's Scottish Gossip

 Rangers manager Michael Beale is facing an Old Firm striking crisis after Alfredo Morelos limped off against Motherwell to become a major doubt for Monday's meeting with title rivals Celtic and with Antonia Colak also struggling.
 (Scottish Sun)

-Scotland striker Lawrence Shankland will remain Heart of Midlothian captain for the rest of the season in the absence of injured goalkeeper Craig Gordon after the striker deputised in the role against St Johnstone on Wednesday.
+Scotland striker Lawrence Shankland will remain Heart of Midlothian captain for the rest of the season in the absence of injured goalkeeper Craig Gordon after the 27-year-old deputised in the role against St Johnstone on Wednesday.
 (Edinburgh Evening News)

 Celtic striker Johnny Kenny has joined Shamrock Rovers on a season-long loan after the 19-year-old spent the first half of the Scottish campaign on loan with Queen's Park.
 (The Herald)